flowacademyhu/epsilon-sport-event-organizer/README.md

 # Epsilon: Sport event organizer

 ## Description
 This application stands for organizing sport events.
-You can login with your Google account, than manage create and manage your cups, teams, etc. As a user of the application, you can be entitled for the following:
+You can login with your Google account, than create and manage your cups, teams, etc. As a user of the application, you can be entitled for the following:
 - Cups - organizer or participant
 - Teams - leader, member, guest